-The Music department is led by the Director of Music, Katherine Bamber, the Assistant Director of Music, Mea Jenkins and the teacher in charge of Music Technology, Matt Grimstead.
-It also consists of a part-time music technician, an administrative assistant, part-time principal consultants of strings, woodwind, brass, percussion, piano and singing and seventeen visiting music teachers covering the full range of orchestral instruments as well as voice, piano, jazz piano, drum kit, acoustic, electric and bass guitar.
+The Music department is led by the Director of Music , Katherine Bamber, the Assistant Director of Music, Mea Jenkins and classroom teachers Dominique Jones and Ben Marshall.
+It also consists of an administrative assistant, part-time Principal Consultants of Strings, Woodwind, Brass, Percussion, Piano and Singing and approximately eighteen visiting music teachers covering the full range of orchestral instruments as well as voice, piano, jazz piano, drum kit, acoustic, electric and bass guitar.

 Dame Alice Owen’s School specialises in Music and ten pupils each year are admitted to Year 7 on the basis of aptitude in the subject.
 At Key Stage Three, pupils in Years 7, 8 and 9 receive one lesson of classroom music per week.
 Year 9 pupils are taught in groups of no more than twenty-one pupils per class.
 All pupils follow a National Curriculum integrated course in Performing, Composing and Appraising.

-There are large option groups at GCSE and A Level; currently (2017/18) one hundred and three pupils are studying GCSE Music in four sets per year group, twenty-one students are studying A Level Music and fourteen students are studying A Level Music Technology.
-Results are excellent, with many students going on to study Music at University (including Oxbridge) or at the Conservatoires.
+Music is often a popular choice at GCSE and A Level; currently (2020/21) there are 5 GCSE classes across 2 year groups, and sixteen students are studying A Level Music.
+Results are excellent, with many students going on to study Music at University (including Oxbridge) or at Music Conservatoires.

 |Topics covered||Exam Board||Specification name / number|